mehdi-oraki/CognitiveTrail-Navigator/README.md

 - Add Gmail read-only OAuth agent with restricted scopes.
 - Enrich history entries with optional IP/geo hints if locally available.
 - Replace the linear list pipeline with a full LangGraph graph and add automated tests.

+# 12. License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.